Traveling from Cancun to Tulum is a popular journey to make. The two destinations are among the most popular tourist areas in Quintana Roo after all.

 You can expect to pay around $30-$40 a day in total when renting a car here.
 Insurance is essential and for your own peace of mind, it is better to purchase full coverage if you can.

-Having a vehicle while staying in Tulum means that you can easily take excursions to Valladolid, its nearby cenotes, and Chichen Itza.
+Having a vehicle while staying in Tulum means that you can easily take excursions to Valladolid, the Homun cenotes, and Chichen Itza.
 Within a few hours, you can reach the sleepy beach towns of Bacalar and Mahahual, and the popular Playa del Carmen.

 You generally ought to be between 21 and 75 to rent a car.
 There are some rental companies that allow you to rent a vehicle if you are between 18 and 21.